-- a) Toys intended for children under 36 months shall not have accessible hazardous functional sharp points. - b) Toys intended for children 36 months and over but under 96 months, which by reason of their function necessarily present the hazard of sharp points and which do not have any non-functional sharp points are exempt from 4.7.1 (e.g. a toy sewing machine with a needle), provided the packaging carries a warning (see B.2.12 for guidance).
+- a) Toys intended for children under 36 months shall not have accessible hazardous functional sharp points. - b) Toys intended for children 36 months and over but under 96 months, which by reason of their function necessarily present the hazard of sharp points and which do not have any non-functional sharp points are exempt from 4.7.1 (accessible sharp points) (e.g. a toy sewing machine with a needle), provided the packaging carries a warning (see B.2.12, toys with functional sharp edges and functional sharp points for guidance).